aquibkadri/todo_list/README.md

 ## Deployed

-The site is published here for demo.
+The site is published here for the demo.

 Live link: https://aquibkadri.github.io/demo_list-pagination/